 - Pour combined sausage and veggie ingredients into a glass 9×13 baking dish that has been sprayed with non-stick olive oil.

-- Top with the egg mixture and bake for 25-30 minutes or until a knife comes out of the center clean.
+- Bake for 25-30 minutes or until a knife comes out of the center clean.

 Notes

-*Store leftovers in airtight container in refrigerator
+Store leftovers in airtight container in refrigerator for up to 1 week.

 Looking for More Whole30 Recipes?
 Try These: